Trivadis/plsql-and-sql-coding-guidelines/README.md

    * Install [Git for Windows](https://gitforwindows.org/), it provides Git command line tools, a GUI and a Bash emulator
 4. Check/change the version in [mkdocs.yml](mkdocs.yml)
 5. Open a terminal window in the [tools](tools) folder
+   * Build/update the table in appendix B run `./genappendix.sh`.
    * Build/update the PDF file
      run `./genpdf.sh`.
    * Test the HTML site locally